Preparing for Your Tattoo

 Protect your skin

-• Avoid tanning and heavy sun exposure.
+Avoid tanning and heavy sun exposure

 Support healing

-• Aim for steady sleep and good nutrition.
+Aim for consistent sleep and balanced nutrition

-Let us know early if you have:
+Please inform me early if you have:

-• Diabetes
+Diabetes

-• Immune suppression / autoimmune concerns
+Immune suppression or autoimmune conditions

-• A history of keloids or raised scarring
+A history of keloids or raised scarring

-• Eczema/dermatitis/psoriasis flare-ups in the tattoo area
+Eczema, dermatitis, or psoriasis flare-ups in the tattoo area

-• Pregnancy or breastfeeding (we typically recommend waiting)
+Pregnancy or breastfeeding (waiting is typically recommended)

 48–24 Hours Before

-Avoid alcohol (recommended)
+Avoid alcohol (required)

-Alcohol can increase dehydration and may contribute to easier bleeding.
 For best comfort and cleaner linework, avoid alcohol for at least 24 hours.

 Avoid skin trauma

-• Avoid anything that leaves the skin raw, inflamed, or broken.
+Avoid anything that leaves the skin raw, inflamed, or broken

 Plan for a calm recovery window